-Dr. Bryce Williams usually suggests that patients who reside in and around the Centennial, Aurora and Denver Metro areas have their wisdom teeth removed if they become impacted.
+Dr. Bryce Williams usually suggests that patients who reside in and around the Centennial and Aurora, CO areas have their wisdom teeth removed if they become impacted.
 However, every effort is made to force impacted canines to erupt to form a proper bite and dental arch.
 Impacted canine teeth are common, but if they haven’t come down correctly, it’s recommended you contact Dr. Williams right away.

 Painful Impacted Canines

 Every patient who suffers from this condition experiences a different level of discomfort.
 Sometimes there is adequate space for the tooth to erupt, but it’s just being stubborn and not doing so on its own.
 In other cases, a combined effort between an oral surgeon and an orthodontist can create enough space for the tooth to erupt, and then they can help guide the tooth out.
 The process is straightforward and nothing to be concerned about, and we’ll cover it later on in more detail.
 Just know the process of creating space involves wearing braces for a period of time after the surgery.

 Early Discovery Can Lead to Easier Treatments

 There are times when you can just wait for impacted canines to erupt on their own, and there are times when you need to take immediate action.
 If your child is around age 11 or 12, there’s still some time for the impacted tooth to erupt on its own.
 But once they turn 13 or 14, the chances of the tooth erupting without intervention decreases significantly.
 And if you’ve dealt with impacted canines into your 20s, 30s, or even 40s, there is no chance of the tooth erupting on its own.
 At this point, Dr. Williams will likely recommend that his patients have their impacted canines extracted.
 Your orthodontist will also help make the determination if your canine needs this special type of treatment.